masaya-sasaki/beat-recommender/README.md

 # beat-recommender

 This repo is a React application that uses Spotify API to recommend a beat.
+Search songs and add them to the songlist and click on the recommendation button to receive a recommendation of the key and tempo of a beat based on the songlist.

 ## User Flow
 First, upon launch, the app will prompt the user to authorize connecting